brianjbayer/mac-setup/README.md

 ```

 #### Homebrew Install `rbenv`
-Homebrew install `rbenv` and add its initialization
+To Homebrew install `rbenv` and add its initialization
-to your `.zshrc` file
+to your `.zshrc` file using the
+`mac-install-rbenv` script, run command...
 ```
 ./mac-install-rbenv
 ```